Constructions of Binary Optimal Locally Repairable Codes via Intersection Subspaces: Introduction

 where $k_{opt}^{(q)}(n, d)$ is the largest possible dimension of a code with length $n$ for a given alphabet size $q$ and a given minimum distance $d$.
-This bound is applied to both linear and nonlinear codes.
-The C-M bound can be attained by binary simplex codes~\cite{Viveck2015}.
-Later in~\cite{Viveck_2013,Natalia2015}, the explicit constructions of the family of binary LRCs are proposed which achieve the bound in~\eqref{eq:2}.
+This bound applies to both linear and nonlinear codes.
+Later in~\cite{Viveck_2013,Natalia2015}, explicit constructions of the family of binary LRCs are proposed which achieve the bound~\eqref{eq:2}.
 However, because the exact value of $k^{(q)}_{opt}(n,d)$ can only be obtained in a limited case with relatively short code length, it is difficult to apply the C-M bound to evaluate the optimality of general LRCs.

+The original LRCs only support repair of a single-node failure.
+To address the problem of multiple nodes failures in practical scenarios, the concept of original LRCs was further generalized to LRCs with $(r,\delta)$-locality by Prakash et al. \cite{prakash2012optimal}.
+When $\delta=2$, an LRC with $(r,2)$-locality is reduced to an LRC with locality $r$.
+In 2019, Grezet M. et al. \cite{grezet2019alphabet} used consecutive residual codes and Griesmer bound $\mathcal{G}(k,d)=\sum_{i=0}^{k-1}\left\lceil\frac{d}{q^{i}}\right\rceil\leq n$ to derive a new alphabet-dependent bound for an $(r,\delta)$-LRC with parameters $[n,k,d]$:

+where $\kappa$ is the upper bound on dimension of local codes and $a, b\in \mathbb{Z}$ satisfy $\ell=a\kappa+b,0\leq b\leq \kappa$.
+Notably, the bound~\eqref{eq:gre} is tighter than the bound C-M bound when $\kappa<r$ or $\delta>q$.
+Consequently, one tends to use the bound~\eqref{eq:gre} for binary $(r, \delta)$-LRCs with $\delta>2$.
+In the past decade, many results have been obtained for $(r,\delta)$-LRCs \cite{Song2014,Han2020,xing2022,Luo2022,cai2022optimal}.
+In addition, a lot of progress on the study of derivatives of LRC has been made, such as LRCs with locality and availability \cite{wang2014,Tan2020,Jin2022}, Maximally recoverable LRCs~\cite{Cheng2012,Dhar2023}, Scalable local reconstruction code~\cite{Zhang2022scala}.

-In 2018, Agarwal et al. \cite{Abhishek2018} derived a linear programming (LP) bound for LRCs under the setting of disjoint local repair groups.
-Although the LP bound strictly improves the C-M bound in many parameters, neither of them is explicitly computable, which causes much trouble in getting exact values from the bounds.
-Later, Wang et al.~\cite{Anyu_2019} presented a sphere-packing bound for binary LRCs based on disjoint local repair groups, which serves as a generalization of the bounds in \cite{ Gopalan2012,Alexander2015}.
-This bound is advantageous in two ways compared to the previous bounds.
-It is tighter than the C-M bound for binary linear LRCs with long code lengths.
-In addition, the inequality of the bound is expressed in an explicit form.
+Recently, Wang et al.~\cite{Anyu_2019} presented a sphere-packing bound for binary LRCs based on disjoint local repair groups, which serves as a generalization of the bounds in \cite{ Gopalan2012,Alexander2015}.
 Consider binary linear LRCs with minimum distance $d\geq5$: the dimension $k$ is actually upper bounded by the largest integer no greater than the following explicit bound~\cite{Anyu_2019} given in equation~\eqref{eq:3}.
 For any $[n, k, d]$ binary linear LRCs with locality $r$ such that $d \geq 5$ and $2 \leq r \leq \frac{n}{2}-2$, it follows that